Thyroid

 11. Can yoga help with thyroid health?

-• Yes, certain yoga asanas (like Sarvangasana, Bhujangasana, and Matsyasana) can help stimulate the thyroid gland, improve circulation, reduce stress, and balance hormone levels.
+Yes.
+Certain yoga asanas (e.g., Sarvangasana, Bhujangasana, Matsyasana) may help stimulate the thyroid gland, improve circulation, reduce stress, and support hormone balance.

 12. How does stress affect thyroid health?